Atrium Cabarrus scores high marks in national rankings

 The hospital also has a rich history, having celebrated its 85th anniversary last year.

-“Concord having this hospital for the past 85 years is pretty incredible because it’s a really large, highly competent hospital with really good physicians,” said Chief Medical Officer Dan Hagler said.
+“Concord having this hospital for the past 85 years is pretty incredible because it’s a really large, highly competent hospital with really good physicians,” said Chief Medical Officer Dan Hagler.

 As the hospital has expanded, it has worked to hire employees from the county.
 This includes students enrolled in the Cabarrus Health Sciences Institute, an early college high school that began last year in partnership with Cabarrus County Schools and Cabarrus College of Health Sciences.

-The number of early college students working at the hospital will double this year to 120, Rodriguez said.
+The number of early college students attending school at the hospital will double this year to 120, Rodriguez said.

 Summer interns from Historically Black Colleges and Universities (HBCUs) have also spent time at the hospital.